domestic violence charges ohio

 Criminal charges such as domestic violence require that the prosecution prove your guilt.
 Your attorney can defend you against a domestic violence charge by casting enough doubt on the prosecutor’s evidence.

-If the prosecution does not meet their burden of proof, you must be found not guilty.
+If the prosecution does not meet its burden of proof, you must be found not guilty.

 False Accusations